 VII.
 DEPARTMENT OF AGRICULTURE AND CONSUMER SERVICES

-Only herbicides registered by the U.S. Environmental Protection Agency and the Florida Department of Agriculture and Consumer Services shall be used at certified facilities.
+Only herbicides registered by the U.S. Environmental Protection Agency and the Florida Department of Agriculture and Consumer Services shall be used at Certified Facilities.
 Herbicide applications will be in accordance with label directions and will be carried out by a licensed applicator, in compliance with all federal, state and local regulations.
 Herbicide applications shall be selectively applied to targeted vegetation.
 Broadcast application of herbicide shall not be used unless effects on non-targeted vegetation are minimized.

 [Chapter 487, F.S.]